spcl/dace/doc/optimization/fpga.rst

     # Get the library node that we want to expand, e.g., a gemv node
     gemv_node = ...

-    # set the desired expansion, e.g., "FPGA_Accumulate"
+    # Set the desired expansion, e.g., "FPGA_Accumulate"
     gemv_node.implementation = "FPGA_Accumulate"

-    # expand it by passing the sdfg and state that contains it together with expansion arguments if any.
+    # Expand it by passing the SDFG and state that contains it together
+    # with expansion arguments (if any).
     # For example, in this case we specify a tile size of 1024 x 1024 elements
     expansion_args = {
       "tile_size_x": 1024,